nrkno/sofie-atem-connection/README.md

 # Sofie: The Modern TV News Studio Automation System (ATEM Connection library)
 [![CircleCI](https://circleci.com/gh/nrkno/tv-automation-atem-connection.svg?style=svg)](https://circleci.com/gh/nrkno/tv-automation-atem-connection)

-This is a library for connecting to Blackmagic Design ATEM devices, created by SuperFly.tv
+This is a library for connecting to BlackmagicDesign ATEM devices, created by SuperFly.tv

 _Note: this is a work in progress, expect many new features and also... breaking changes_